Energy Saving Tips

 - Furniture and other obstacles should not obstruct daylight penetration of the room.
 Net curtains hamper daylight penetration of a room.

-- Look out for the Energy Saving Recommended logo when you’re buying electrical goods and windows for example
+- Look out for the Energy Saving Recommended logo when you’re buying, for example, electrical goods and windows.

 - Rooms should be furnished to allow daylight in, and activities for which daylight or sunlight are essential should be positioned near windows.